Peter Loli

 Peter Loli (born 2 February 1980) is an Australian rugby union player who played as an outside back for the Queensland Reds as well as for Queensland Reds B (also known as the Queensland Red Heelers).

 Career

 Born in Auckland, New Zealand, Loli began playing his junior rugby for Otahuhu RFC before moving to Queensland at the age of 12.
-After arriving in Australia Loli played his junior rugby for North Brisbane Rugby Club.
+After arriving in Australia, Loli played his junior rugby for North Brisbane Rugby Club.

 While attending Marist College Ashgrove, Loli signed with the Queensland Reds.
-Loli became the second player ever to sign with the Queensland Reds while still at school, the first being Elton Flatley.
+Loli became the second player to sign with the Queensland Reds while still at school, the first being Elton Flatley.

 Loli also represented Australia in the World Rugby Sevens Series (formerly known as the IRB Sevens World Series) as well as being selected for the Australian Barbarians.

-Loli played premier grade for Brothers Old Boys, North Brisbane Rugby Club, and finally with GPS Rugby Club.
+Loli played in the Queensland premier grade rugby competition for Brothers Old Boys, North Brisbane Rugby Club as well as GPS Rugby Club.